-Anderson previously taught for eight years at Carleton University in Ottawa, Canada.
+Anderson previously taught at Carleton University in Ottawa, Canada.
 She has also taught or been a visiting researcher at the University of California at Berkeley, Lahore University of Management Sciences in Pakistan, Renmin University of China in Beijing, and the United Nations Food and Agriculture Organization in Rome.

 Anderson is a recipient of the University of Washington’s Excellence in Teaching Award and the UW’s Department of Economics Henry T. Buechel Award for outstanding undergraduate teaching.

 - Wineman, A., Njagi, T., Anderson, C. L., Reynolds, T., Wainaina, P., Njue, E., Biscaye, P., Ayieko, M. W (2020).
 “A case of mistaken identity?
 Measuring rates of improved seed adoption in Tanzania using DNA fingerprinting”.
 Journal of Agricultural Economics. http://doi: 10.1111/1477-9552.12368

 - Wineman, A., Anderson, C. L., Reynolds, T., Biscaye, P. (2019) "Methods of crop yield measurement on multi-cropped plots: Examples from Tanzania,” Food Security. https://doi.org/10.1007/s12571-019-00980-5

 - Anderson, L., Reynolds, T. (2019).
 Measurement choices with consequences: How we measure yield, crop diversity and smallholders can mischaracterize contributions of agrobiodiversity to smallholder livelihoods.
 Invited contribution to Mainstreaming Agrobiodiversity in Sustainable Food Systems, Bioversity International.